Home / Itinerary

 Explore the "Kingdom of Plants and Animals" for Pheasants, Laughingthrushes, and Tropical Specials.

 Located in southwestern China, Yunnan Province has recorded over 940 bird species including around 40 endemic species, ranking first in China in terms of total bird species.
-Boasting of many different landforms including mountains, lakes, plateaus, wetlands, and plains, Yunnan Province has different habitats and climate conditions for different bird species.
-The special location, favorable climate conditions, and the diverse habitat have made this province an important wintering site for migrant birds.
+Boasting many different landforms including mountains, lakes, plateaus, wetlands, and plains, Yunnan Province has different habitats and climate conditions for different bird species.
+The special location, favorable climate conditions, and diverse habitat have made this province an important wintering site for migrant birds.

-This itinerary covers the most prestigious birding sites of Yunnan Province including the Gaoligong Mountains (Baihualing), Yingjiang, Ruili, Nabang, etc. where hold a great diversity of pheasants, laughingthrushes, babblers, parrotbills and hornbills.
+This itinerary covers the most prestigious birding sites of Yunnan Province including the Gaoligong Mountains (Baihualing), Yingjiang, Ruili, Nabang, etc. which hold a great diversity of pheasants, laughingthrushes, babblers, parrotbills, and hornbills.
 We can expect some extraordinary species like White-cheeked Partridge, Rufous-throated Partridge, Red Junglefowl, Kalij Pheasant, Silver Pheasant, Mrs. Hume's Pheasant, Lady Amherst's Pheasant, Grey Peacock Pheasant, Grey-headed Swamphen, Great Hornbill, Oriental Pied Hornbill, Golden-throated Barbet, Blue-throated Barbet, Long-tailed Broadbill, etc.

 Tour Info Sheet